xubing/react-native-common-item-cell/README.md

-# react-native-item-cell
+# react-native-common-item-cell
-A React Native default iOS item cell.
+A React Native  item cell.
 The cell grows with the inner text.
+This project is forked from [react-native-item-cell](https://github.com/APSL/react-native-item-cell), I add the left title in it .

 <p align="center">
 <img src="https://raw.githubusercontent.com/wiki/APSL/react-native-item-cell/itemcell.png" alt="ItemCell component screenshot" width="400">